STIXProject/java-stix/README.md

     gradle

-Success will look like this:
+Success will look like this on UNIX:

     ➜  java_stix git:(master) ✗ gradle
+    To honour the JVM settings for this build a new JVM will be forked.
+Please consider using the daemon: http://gradle.org/docs/2.2/userguide/gradle_daemon.html.
     :createPrefixNamespaceBindings
     :cleanGenerate
     :retrieveSchemas